patters-match/z88/readme.txt

 Alternatively, you can use Borlands CPP V5.5 (requires free registration) from http://www.borland.com/downloads/download_cbuilder.html .

-The third requirement on your operating system is Sun's Java Development Kit (and runtime) V1.4 or newer.
+The third requirement on your operating system is Sun's Java Runtime Environment V1.4 or newer.
 Several command line tools (which is part of the tool chain to develop Z88 applications) and the Z88 emulator (virtual Z88 hardware and debugging environment) are implemented in Java.
-Get your JDK from http://java.sun.com for Windows or Linux operating systems.
-Alternatively, get a free JDK for Linux from
+Get your JRE from http://java.sun.com for Windows or Linux operating systems.
+Alternatively, get a free JRE for Linux from
 Blackdown: http://www.blackdown.org/
-Java V1.4 (or newer) is bundled by default on Mac OS X.
+Java V1.4 JRE (or newer) is bundled by default on Mac OS X.

 There's an extra feature for Windows users which enables you to create an EXE program out of an executable Jar (it is a Java JAR file wrapper).